duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/0_5_0_laptop.md

 Warning: If you missed this step, you will later run into docker permission issues.

+Note: If after logging out and in you still run into a permission issue when running a docker command, try running:

+    $ sudo chmod 666 /var/run/docker.sock

 Make sure you have docker-compose installed:

     laptop $ sudo apt-get install docker-compose